 How serious is the omitted variable bias..

 The problem of the omitted variable bias is pretty serious.
 An omitted variable leads to biased and inconsistent coefficient estimate.
 And as we all know, biased and inconsistent estimates are not reliable.
 From our previous post, you might remember how omitting a variable can change the signs of the coefficients, depending on the correlation of the omitted variable with the independent and explanatory variables.
 Thus, coefficients also become unreliable.
 Hence, the regression model will fail completely.
+In a simple simulation exercise, I tried to visualize what happens if we neglect a relevant variable from a regression models.
+The exercise confirms that when neglecting a relevant variable from the model, OLS fails to estimate the coefficients correctly.

 … And what can be done about it?